 Here are a few ways to better interweave your work with your natural energy patterns throughout the day and the week.

 Understanding your body’s energy patterns throughout the day can be useful to plan your work.
 Daniel Pink writes about how to time your day for peak performance.
+He explains how your body's energy fluctuates throughout the day, having a big impact on the ability to focus and think creatively.

 To find out which you are, figure out the midpoint of your sleep cycle on what are called “free days,” the days when you don’t have to wake up to an alarm clock.
 This will most likely be on your days off or during the weekend.